Airbus A310 plane crashes

-Fatal Sudan Airways Events
+Sudan Airways plane crashes

 - 30 June 2009; Yemenia Airlines; A310-300; Flight 626; near Moroni, Comoros Islands:

-The aircraft was on a flight from SanaĠa, Yemen to Moroni, Comoros Islands with 142 passengers and 11 crew on board.
 The aircraft crashed in the sea near the town of Mitsamiouli, which is on the main island of Grande Comore, in the early morning hours of June 30th.
-One passenger, a twelve-year-old girl named Bahia Bakari, was rescued about 10 hours after the crash, and is the sole survivor of this plane crash.
-The girl's mother was also killed in the crash.

 More Accident Details